jasimea/jasimea.github.io/_posts/2015-07-15-better-javascript-workflow-with-jake.md

 ---

-**After bower packages has been installed**, you could add them manually to your application's HTML file.
+After bower packages has been installed, you could add them manually to your application's HTML file.
 To avoid this manual intervention, you can use wiredep to automate this process.
 Wiredep enables you to wire Bower dependencies into your source code.